Understanding Combined Single Limit (CSL) and Split Limit Liability InsuranceJune 26, 2017

 In the given example, your policy would be providing you with a maximum of $250,000 of bodily injury liability per person with a maximum amount per accident of $500,000.
 If you seriously injured one person in an accident you would have $250,000 of liability protection to offer them in compensation for their loss (medical expenses).
 If two people were injured in the accident, your policy could provide up to $500,000 for that accident, but not more than the $250,000 limit per person.

 The property damage limit of liability is independent of the bodily injury limit and paid separately.
-This means if two people sustain $250,000 of medical bills each after the accident and you totaled the new $70,000 Corvette they were driving, your policy could issue a total claim payment of $570,000 in order to cover the property damage and the bodily injury losses resulting from your at fault accident.
+This means if two people sustain $250,000 of medical bills each after the accident and you totaled the new $70,000 Corvette they were driving, your policy could issue a total claim payment of $570,000 in order to cover the property damage and the bodily injury losses resulting from your at-fault accident.

-Combined Single Limit (CSL) Liability Insurance
+What is Combined Single Limit (CSL) Liability Insurance?

 If the liability coverage on your auto policy is written as a combined single limit, there is no differentiation between bodily injury payouts per person, per accident, or property damage claims.
-All claims are paid out of the same combined limit, up to the amount stated on your declarations.
+All claims are paid out of the same combined limit, up to the amount stated on your declarations page.
 For example, your policy may list your liability limit as $500,000 CSL.
 This means that in the event that you cause an accident which results in one person sustaining bodily injury losses and medical bills totaling $400,000 you would have an adequate amount of insurance to pay for those 3rd party losses.

 If your bodily injury liability coverage had been written as a split limit for $250,000/$500,000, the scenario of one driver in the other vehicle sustaining $400,000 of bodily injury loss would leave you underinsured by $150,000.
 To the contrary, our earlier example in which two people sustained injuries totaling $250,000 each, and a property loss of $70,000 for their Corvette, would leave you underinsured by $70,000 if you had selected a $500,000 CSL limit of liability.